 When was I going to get my 'me' time?
 When was I going to be allowed to work?
 Right that second, bucko.
 I was out of patience.
 I headed out for a bike ride, but realized the plants hadn't been watered so I grabbed the hose in a hurry, sprayed the plants, then heard, "Daddy, you're watering your book bag."

 Hey, that's OK.
 There's only an iPad in there.
 I called myself all sorts of names then.
 Idiot.
 Moron.
 Feeble-minded, incompetent nincompoop… I also had an argument with my wife at the same time.

 Finally, I was off to write, but had to stop at the store to buy underarm deodorant and a remote control battery, THEN start to ride.
 It was 9:30pm.
 By the time I arrived at my favorite biking spot, the sun had long set, there was no moon, and most of the roads were cordoned off because the river was running high.
 That's when it occurred to me, "Wasn't I supposed to post a blog today?"

 Relax.
-ADHD Distractions, Disruptions Are the Norm
+ADHD Meltdowns Are Not the Norm

 So much for writing in my novel.
 What a fiasco.
-You’d think that after having such a crabby, ADHD filled day, I’d be so angry with myself that I’d run off and bite a tree.
+You'd think that after having such a crabby, ADHD-filled day, I'd be so angry with myself that I'd run off and bite a tree.
 Standing there in the dark, though, I was suddenly struck by the silliness of it all.
 Clearly the bike ride had helped me cool off a bit.